Submit a Session Proposal

 - Name(s) and Address(es) of Confirmed Instructor(s): Email and phone numbers should be included, as well.
 A contact person should be identified if there are multiple instructors.

 - Abstract: Provide an abstract.
-A brief course outline also could be included if the submitter feels it would be helpful in evaluating the proposal.
+A brief course outline also could be included if the submitter thinks it would be helpful in evaluating the proposal.

 The selection process is competitive, as the venue can accommodate fewer than half the number of submissions we expect to receive.
-A Workshop Steering Committee sub-team may pre-approve a small number of courses based on the degree of current importance of their topics, their relevance to workshop attendees, and the quality and thoroughness of the abstracts and/or course outlines submitted.
+A workshop steering committee sub-team may pre-approve a small number of courses based on the degree of current importance of their topics, their relevance to workshop attendees, and the quality and thoroughness of the abstracts and/or course outlines submitted.
 Some proposals may be dismissed if not relevant to the workshop or insufficient.
-However, the selection will largely be based on the ranking of proposals by vote of the full workshop Organizing Committee early in 2022.
+However, the selection will largely be based on the ranking of proposals by vote of the full workshop organizing committee early in 2023.

 Please note that a person cannot be both a chair/organizer and a speaker/discussant in the same session.
 Proposals submitted not following this guideline will still be considered and may be accepted with the expectation that the final session will follow this guideline.